What Is Credit Protection? 4 Options (and How To Choose)

 Share this:

-In this guide, we’ll explain how credit protection works, the four different types of credit protection you can use, and whether or not it’s worth it for you to protect your credit.
+In this guide, we’ll explain how credit protection works, the four different types of credit protection you could use, and whether or not it’s worth it for you to protect your credit.

 What Is Credit Protection?
 What Does It Do?

-Credit protection refers to the collection of laws, services, and tools that can help protect consumers’ credit scores against financial fraud, identity theft, or changes in your ability to pay off debts.
+Credit protection refers to the services, tools, and laws that help protect consumers’ credit scores against financial fraud, identity theft, or changes in their ability to pay off debts.

-Here are a few examples of how different types of credit protection might work:
+Here are just a few examples of how you can benefit from credit protection services:

-• Credit monitoring that protects your credit score against fraud.
+• Protects your credit score from fraudulent accounts and loans.
 If an identity thief manages to open new accounts or take out loans in your name, it can destroy your credit score.
 Credit monitoring is a form of credit protection that warns you of changes to your credit score or new accounts opened in your name so you can shut them down before the damage is done.
+These services are almost always paid — for example, as part of a credit monitoring service.

-• Credit card account protection that covers your minimum balance.
-Most credit card lenders and financial institutions offer insurance in the case of job loss, critical illness, or death.
+• Protects your credit card balance in case of life changes.
+Most credit card companies, lenders, and financial institutions offer insurance in the case of job loss, critical illness, or death.
 This form of credit protection will cover the minimum payments on your credit card balance or loans to protect your credit score.
+These services are often paid — for example as a percentage of your balance.

 1. Credit monitoring and alerts